riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 The value of `_Alignof(max_align_t)` is 16.

+Atomic types (for instance using the `_Atomic` specifier or qualifier) with a power-of-two size less than or equal to 128 bits, should be aligned to their width.
+This should be the case, whether or not atomic instructions are enabled, and whether or not you are on a 32- or 64-bit RISC-V platform.
+The alignment of non-power-of-two sized atomic types is implementation defined.

 ## <a name=va-list-va-start-and-va-arg></a> va_list, va_start, and va_arg

 The `va_list` type is `void*`.
 A callee with variadic arguments is responsible